s0met1m3s/UdemyCppExercises/10_Advanced/SumComputation/Exercise.md

 auto range_sum_asyn(RandomIter start, RandomIter stop)
 ```

-Implement an async function that computes the sum of a container in the range of the **start** and **stop** iterator.
+Implement an async function that computes the sum of a vector in the range of the **start** and **stop** iterator.
-The function should launch several tasks within an async context.
+The function should launch several tasks within an async context by calling itself recursively.

 E.g.

 ```cpp
 std::async(std::launch::async, range_sum_asyn<RandomIter>, mid, stop);
 ```

+Pseudo-code:

+1. If Length from *start* to *stop* is below THRESHOLD => call accumulate for
+2. Else call the function recursively by dividing the [start, stop) range in two halves
+3. Repeat 1. - 2.

 ## Main Function